USEPA/useeior/format_specs/Model.md

 value added         |         Use          |
                     +----------------------+
 ```
+The related `U_d` matrix provides commodity and value added use totals by industries and final demand that are only from the US.

 #### A
 The matrix `A` is a `sector x sector` matrix and contains in each column `i` the direct sector inputs that are required to produce 1 USD dollar of output from